Carter enters a strange new world when he wakes on Barsoom.

 would blow pieces of the atmosphere out into space.

-for the transformation of Barsoom during this period.
+wholly responsible for the transformation of Barsoom during this period.

 Simply put, they would take too long.
 For a gradual thinning

 of years and tens of millions, not the thousands or tens of thousands that

 away the atmosphere, you'd require either an object so large it would wipe

-Barsoom clean of life, or alternately an unending succession, an assembly line of impacts.
+Barsoom clean of life, or alternately an unending succession, an assembly

-at around this time.
+field had waned at around this time.
 The immediate effect of

 such a waning would be more hard solar radiation hitting the planet.